 It takes effort to maintain consciousness, we cannot do it twenty-four hours a day.
 As we get to the end of the waking period we notice that conscious thinking is becoming too much of an effort, and recognise that we need to take a break from that, and ‘go to sleep’.

-When a human being goes to sleep, electrical activity in the brain only reduces by about 12%.
+Have you heard it said that "we only use 10% of our brain"?
+It's actually more like 12%, and it's a false statement anyway, but it relates to this: when a human being goes to sleep, electrical activity in the brain only reduces by about 12%.
 In other words, only about 12% of the mind is involved in consciousness – the other 88% is the Subconscious, and it never needs to sleep.
 It just gets on with other things whilst the conscious mind has some time out: directing growth, healing and repair of damaged tissues, fighting off infections… and doing a bit of thinking, too.
 This is different from conscious thinking though.
 We call it ‘dreaming’ – or if we are not asleep at the time, ‘daydreaming’.
 You may have noticed that the conscious mind can be perplexed by the nature of dreams (if it becomes aware of them at all), for it thinks in a different way.

 Your Subconscious mind takes care of a lot of things for you, so you don’t have to think about them consciously.
-This includes all bodily functions from your heart-rate to the release of hormones and enzymes – all carefully orchestrated by the mind, but of course we never have to think consciously about it.
+This includes all bodily functions from your heart-rate to the release of hormones and enzymes – all beautifully orchestrated by the mind, but of course we never have to think consciously about it.
 In fact the conscious mind knows it has no influence over such matters, and does not realise that the Subconscious does.

-One of the Subconscious mind’s responsibilities is to look out for behaviour which is repeating in a regular and predictable manner, and take over the running of that for you, so you no longer have to think about it (consciously) in order to do it.
+One of the Subconscious mind’s responsibilities is to look out for behaviour which is repeating in a regular and predictable manner, and then take over the running of that for you, so you no longer have to think about it (consciously) in order to do it.
 This can happen remarkably quickly, as the Subconscious is very quick on the uptake, and it turns voluntary behaviour into habit with no apparent effort.

 This is supposed to be an advantage, as it frees the conscious mind to focus upon other things.
 There is only one disadvantage: if the conscious, analytical mind later figures out that there is a problem with that behaviour, the Subconscious doesn’t know about that, and just carries on repeating it.

 You may have noticed that all the conscious resolutions in the world don’t seem to change that habitual behaviour – or not permanently – no matter how much ‘willpower’ (conscious effort) you manage to muster!
-This is why we have the expression ‘Old habits die hard’, and many people are open to the suggestion that the problem there is a lack of willpower.
+This is why we have the expression ‘Old habits die hard’, and many people are open to the suggestion that the problem is a lack of willpower.
 It also leads to the common perception that some habits – like smoking, for example – are very difficult problems to crack.
-The irony of that is that the Subconscious can change it at the drop of a hat, it’s just that most people don’t know that, so instead of using hypnotherapy to provide the Subconscious with an explanation, they go on and on using methods that rarely work, with little success.
+The irony is that the Subconscious can change it at the drop of a hat, it’s just that most people don’t know that, so instead of using hypnotherapy to provide the Subconscious with an explanation, they go on and on using methods that rarely work, with little success.

 You cannot tell your own Subconscious mind anything – or at least, not ordinarily.
 The Subconscious is simply unaware there is a problem, or that a change would bring advantages.
 All the therapist really does is explain all those details to the client’s Subconscious on their behalf, so that it then knows as much about those things as the conscious mind.
 It is the Subconscious mind that makes the change happen, so of course the client is astonished by that on a conscious level, because the conscious mind didn’t really do anything.